ejdostal/ejdostal/README.md

-### Hey 👋, I'm Erica, an aspiring business intelligence analyst.
+### Hi 👋, I'm Erica and I'm a business intelligence analyst.

 <!--
 **ejdostal/ejdostal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->